Friedman-reflexivity: interpreters as consistoids: Abstract

 We prove a characterisation theorem for Friedman-reflexive sequential theories.
 We provide an example of a Friedman-reflexive sequential theory that substantially differs from the paradigm cases of Peano Arithmetic and Peano Corto.

-The consistency-like statements provided by a Friedman-reflexive base $U$ can be used to define a provability-like notion for a finitely axiomatised $A$ that interprets $U$.
+The consistency-like statements provided by a Friedman-reflexive base $U$ can be used to define a provability-like notion for a finitely axiomatised $A$ that interprets $U$ via an interpretation $K$ of $U$ in $A$.
 We explore what modal logics this idea gives rise to.
-We show that, generally, these logics satisfy the L\"ob Conditions, aka {\sf K}4, and that, for sequential bases, they extend L\"ob's Logic {\sf GL}.
-A challenge for this approach is that, for a genuinely coordinate-free treatment of an interpreter logic, the base theory and the finite theory and the interpretation of the base in the finite theory all should have coordinate-free presentations.
-This is not always easy to realise.
+We call such logics \emph{interpreter logics}.
+We show that, generally, these logics satisfy the L\"ob Conditions, aka {\sf K}4.
+We provide conditions for when these logics extend {\sf S}4, {\sf K}45, and L\"ob's Logic.
+We show that, if either $U$ or $A$ is sequential, then the condition for extending L\"ob's Logic is fulfilled.
+Moreover, if our base theory $U$ is sequential and if, in addition, its interpreters can be effectively found, we prove Solovay's Theorem.
+This holds even if the provability-like operator is not necessarily representable by a predicate of G\"odel numbers.